ecoutu/xgps/README.md

 * Sorting waypoints
 * Merging .gps files

-And it supported bash piping to itself!
+And it supported piping to itself!

-** xgps
+## xgps

 A TkInter GUI over gputil + gpstool